Forming the questions

 The O: Outcomes in PI/ECO will be discussed in the next section.
 More detailed discussions of different question types are available elsewhere (NICE 2014; WHO 2014; Munn, Stern et al. 2018).

-Depending on the purpose of the review, your questions may need to be very specific (what dose or level of exposure or dose is optimal for older people with specific comorbidities?) or very general (is drug intervention beneficial?).
+Depending on the purpose of the review, your questions may need to be very specific, for example, what dose or level of exposure is optimal for older people with specific comorbidities?
+Or can be very general — is drug intervention beneficial?
 Questions that are too specific for your purpose may find too little relevant evidence, be repetitive in their findings, or provide guidance that is less useful for health professionals and consumers.
-Questions that are too broad for your purpose will be difficult to answer comprehensively, may require literature reviews that are infeasible within the time and resources available and may obscure important differences in the response among different populations (such as groups with higher and lower baseline risk levels), or variations on the intervention.
+Questions that are too broad for your purpose will be difficult to answer comprehensively; may require literature reviews that are not feasible within the time and resources available; and may obscure important differences in the response among different populations, such as groups with higher and lower baseline risk levels, or variations on the intervention.

 A research question should not always outline the ‘ideal’ version of a population, intervention, exposure or test, but rather the minimum components that define it and make it identifiable.
-Communities, current practice or policy and the available research are likely to include many variations, large and small and so it is important to keep in mind the boundaries within which the population, intervention, exposure or test is similar enough to be applicable to your context (e.g. studies conducted in low-income settings may or may not be applicable in Australia, depending on the question) and similar enough to be grouped together for the purposes of your question (such as whether different variations of cognitive behavioural therapy can be considered together).
+Communities, current practice or policy and the available research are likely to include many variations, large and small and so it is important to keep in mind the boundaries within which the population, intervention, exposure or test is similar enough to be applicable to your context.
+For example, depending on the question, studies conducted in low-income settings may or may not be applicable in Australia; or they may be similar enough to be grouped together for the purposes of your question, such as whether different variations of cognitive behavioural therapy can be considered together.

 Remember that your consideration of the evidence may be conducted at more than one level.
 Within your primary questions of interest, you may begin by considering the overarching evidence for broader populations or categories of intervention.
-You may then wish to define important subgroups that may modify the effects of interest (such as high and low risk populations, or different intervention components or levels of exposure) and explore these within the overall synthesis using subgroup analysis or other techniques (see Synthesising evidence).
+You may then wish to define important subgroups that may modify the effects of interest — such as high and low risk populations, or different intervention components or levels of exposure — and explore these within the overall synthesis using subgroup analysis or other techniques (see the Synthesising evidence module).

 If the questions have been drafted by the guideline development group to express uncertainties raised by consumers and stakeholder groups, it is prudent to re-check the framing of these questions with the same stakeholders to ensure that the meaning has been accurately captured.